Majorana Neutrinos and Dark Matter from Anomaly Cancellation: MAJORANA DARK MATTER

 In this theory, the dark matter-quark interactions are mediated only by the Higgses because the $Z_{\ell}$ gauge boson couples only to leptons at tree level.
 Here we are neglecting the kinetic mixing between the hypercharge and leptophilic gauge boson.
 The dark matter-nucleon spin-independent cross-section can be written as

 where $\sin{\theta}= U_{21}U_{11}$.
 In the above equation, $ M_n$ is the nucleon mass, and $ f_n=0.3$ is the effective Higgs-nucleon-nucleon effective coupling~\cite{Hoferichter:2017olk}.
 Notice that the cross section is suppressed by the mixing angle, $\theta$, which is the mixing angle between the Standard Model Higgs and the new Higgses.
 The mixing angle is naturally small when the new Higgses are heavy.
+Notice that if we include the kinetic mixing between the two Abelian gauge groups the new neutral gauge boson can also mediate this scattering process.
+This contribution to the cross section for the dark mater-nucleon scattering is highly suppressed by the mass of the new gauge boson but it is independent of the mixing angle between the Higgses.
+In this theory, the new gauge boson $Z_\ell$ mediates the dark matter-electron scattering but it is very suppressed by the gauge boson mass.

 In Fig.~\ref{DMDD} we show the prediction for the dark matter-nucleon cross section for different values of the gauge coupling and the mixing angle $\theta$.
 Here we use $\sin \beta=0.54$ for illustration.
 As one can see, one can satisfy the experimental bounds when the mixing $\sin{\theta} \leq 0.01$.
 Notice that in this theory, one can have a viable dark matter candidate with mass even very close to the electroweak scale.